-Opportunities to become involved abound at UAFS.
+Take advantage of the many other venues to become directly involved or to enjoy performances by classmates and professionals.
 Leadership opportunities are plentiful.
 Cultural, musical and theatrical performances are both affordable (often free) and of high quality.
 Athletics is highly competitive and offers a great fan experience in the student section.
 Greek Life is healthy, expanding, and focused on the right values.
 Our elected student representatives, called the Student Government Association, work together to better the student experience.